stusmitharoo/taxsim-gatsby/src/pages/index.md

   A Tax application that automates the tax system for uk self employed individuals.
 heading: Simplified tax app for self employed individuals.
 description: >-
-  Automate your tax return in 4 easy steps.
+  Automate your tax return and get up to date information as well as predicted forecast's.
 offerings:
   blurbs:
     - image: /img/connectBank.png